Please note: The Adur Local Plan 2017 was adopted on 14th December 2017 and supersedes the previous Adur District Local Plan 1996.

 To view these documents please go to the Revised Draft Adur Local Plan 2013 consultation page.

 A Draft Adur Local Plan was made available for consultation from 19th September to 31st October 2012.
-(Click here to go to the Draft Adur Local Plan 2012 consultation page).
+(See the Draft Adur Local Plan 2012 consultation page).
 The Council received representations from approximately 290 individuals, organisations, business groups and others.
 A summary of the main issues raised is available.

 Following this a further consultation draft (Regulation 18) version of the Adur Local Plan was produced, for the following reasons: